• Home

 Apple’s primary income source is from the sale of consumer electronics.
 Especially the iPhone, which is nearly half of its total earnings from the total revenue of $83.4bn.
 The iPhones are highly sought after in the United States.
 They compose around 50 percent of smartphone sales throughout the nation.

-How to Make a Business Report in Google Sheets?
+How to Create a Business Report in Google Sheets?

-Google Sheets is also liked by plethora of people.
-No doubt, this tool is amazing to handle data and provide visualization but still you will not find such amazing visualization which sometimes specially meet the requirement of data to be displayed properly.
+Google Sheets is also liked by a plethora of people.
+No doubt, this tool is amazing for handling data and providing visualization but still, you will not find such amazing visualization which sometimes especially meets the requirement of data to be displayed properly.

-For this purpose ChartExpo extension is needed to be installed in Google Sheets.
+For this purpose, the ChartExpo extension needs to be installed in Google Sheets.
 Once it is installed you can access all the charts available in this library and create your stunning business reports.

 How to Install ChartExpo in Google Sheets?